 You can take a screenshot of the website with one simple click.
 It allows you to save the image of the entire webpage, the visible portion only, or any selection of your choice.

 You can customize and rearrange the application menus in your Firefox browser.
 This is extremely useful when you installed many Firefox extensions and need to clean up your context menus.

-Tony is part of the SEO Team at Search Engine People.
-He dutifully manages the resources, performs quality assurance, and conducts research analysis for the team.
+Tony is part of the Local SEO Team at Search Engine People.
+He dutifully manages the citation building resources, performs quality assurance, and conducts research analysis for the team.